The Power of Multi-Step Vizing Chains: Application 1: Local version of Vizing's theorem

+It is again shiftable, and shifting it leaves either $\kappa_1$ or $\kappa_2$ as an available colour at both $p_{2}$ and $p_{1}$, and so we can extend the colouring to also colour this edge without violating strict locality.

-Note that we may recursively perform the exact same construction at the truncated edges to construct a multi-step Vizing chain on $e$.
+Note that if we end up with a truncated Vizing chain, we may recursively perform the exact same construction at the truncated edges to construct a multi-step Vizing chain on $e$.
+In particular, observe that these Vizing chains might overlap.
 In this section, we will only consider strictly local (multi-step) Vizing chains constructed as explained above.

 Consider a strictly local Vizing chain constructed as explained above, and let $e'$ be the the last edge of $P$ i.e.\ the truncated edge.
-A simple but key observation is that $e'$ must go between two vertices of (relative) low degree. \begin{observation} Let $c$ be a strictly local (partial) colouring of a graph $G$, and let $P$ be any $(\kappa_1, \kappa_2)$-bichromatic path.
+A simple but key observation is that $e'$ has to go between two vertices of (relative) low degree. \begin{observation} Let $c$ be a strictly local (partial) colouring of a graph $G$, and let $P$ be any $(\kappa_1, \kappa_2)$-bichromatic path.
 If the shift of $P$ makes $e = xy$ violate the strict locality, then $\max\{d(x), d(y) \} +1 < \max \{\kappa_1, \kappa_2\}$. \end{observation} \begin{proof} If the stated inequality was not satisfied, then $e$ would not violate strict locality of the post-shift colouring. \end{proof} The main lemma of this section will show that if we construct a multi-step Vizing chain by repeatedly applying the construction from above on the truncated edges, then this construction cannot continue indefinitely before it ends up in an augmenting Vizing chain.

 To prove this lemma, we consider the following potential function defined for any graph $G$ and any partial colouring $c: G \mapsto [\Delta + 1] \cup \{\neg\}$ of $G$: